S2 22

+The S2 22 is a recreational keelboat built by S2 Yachts in Holland, Michigan, United States, from 1985 until 1987, with 21 boats completed.

 The S2 22 is derived from the 1983 Graham & Schlageter-designed S2 6.9, which itself was a development of the 1980 Wennersten S2 6.7 design.

-Production

-The design was built by S2 Yachts in Holland, Michigan, United States, from 1985 until 1987, with 21 boats completed, but it is now out of production.

-Design

-The S2 22 is a recreational keelboat, built predominantly of solid fiberglass, with wood trim.
+The S2 22 is built predominantly of solid fiberglass, with wood trim.
 It has a fractional sloop rig, a raked stem, a plumb transom, a transom-hung rudder controlled by a tiller and a fixed wing keel.
 It displaces 2300 lb and carries 700 lb of ballast.

 The boat has a draft of 3.50 ft with the standard keel and is normally fitted with a small outboard motor for docking and maneuvering.

 The design has a hull speed of 5.8 kn.